Exploration with Limited Memory: Streaming Algorithms for Coin Tossing, Noisy Comparisons, and Multi-Armed Bandits: Introduction

 The memory bound of our intermediate streaming algorithms is heavily tailored to the number of elimination rounds of base algorithms in~\cite{EvenDarMM02,AgarwalAAK17} and it is known that $\Theta(\logstar{(n)})$ bound on number of elimination rounds is \emph{tight}~\cite{GoyalS10,AgarwalAAK17}.
 As such, to obtain our final algorithm, we almost entirely forego the elimination approach and devise a new \emph{budgeting strategy} for the problem: we maintain a candidate coin, called the ``king'', throughout the stream and assign it a certain budget which is increased per each new arriving coin and decreased whenever we toss any coin.
 Each arriving coin then ``challenges'' the king by tossing both the king and arriving coin, according to a carefully chosen rule, until either king wins against the new coin (by having a higher empirical bias at any of these challenges) or the budget of the king is depleted in which case we replace the king with the new coin and restart the process with this new king on the remainder of the stream.

 This budgeting allows us to use a basic amortized analysis and argue that the total number of coin tosses by the algorithm is still $O(n)$ (albeit with a much more chaotic pattern of samples per coin compared to elimination-based algorithms).
 The key challenge is however to ensure that once the most biased coin becomes the king, it will not exhaust its budget throughout the remaining length of the stream which can be $\Theta(n)$-long.
 This requires proving that the random variable corresponding to the remaining budget of the king does not have any significant deviation from its expectation \emph{throughout} the entire length of the stream and not only at \emph{any fixed} point.
-This is similar-in-spirit to the fact that a length $n$ symmetric $(\pm 1)$-random walk on a line does not deviate from the $\Theta(\sqrt{n})$ bound implied by the variance not only at the end, but throughout the entire walk (the proofs are however different since our version of ``random walk'' includes unbounded step sizes and so we first prove that these step sizes form a sub-exponential distribution and then use Bernstein's inequality to prove the desired concentration bound).
+This is similar-in-spirit to the fact that a length $n$ symmetric $(\pm 1)$-random walk on a line does not deviate from the $\Theta(\sqrt{n})$ bound implied by the variance not only at the end, but throughout the entire walk.
+The proofs are however different since our version of ``random walk'' includes unbounded step sizes.
+As such, we first prove that these step sizes form a sub-exponential distribution, and then use Bernstein's inequality to prove the desired concentration bound.
+The more `flexible' version of random walk can be of independent interests, and we provide a general characterization for sub-exponential step size random walk in \Cref{sec:rand-walk}.

 \paragraph{Top-$k$ Most Biased Coins.} A standard generalization of the coin problem we discussed so far is to find the top-$k$ most biased coins assuming a gap between the bias of the $k$-th and $(k+1)$-th most biased coin.
 This problem has also been studied extensively in the literature and it is known that the (asymptotically) optimal sample complexity for this problem is $\Theta(n\log{k})$~\cite{KalyanakrishnanS10,KalyanakrishnanTAS12}.
 We show that this optimal sample complexity can be achieved by memory-efficient streaming algorithms.